RMTariant/OCT_MC/README.md

 Description

 ===Missing Features (to be implemented)===
+-Making a map of the code
+-Testing the functions
+-Removing the extra code
 -Parameter p is not determined.
 -Select the number of photons for the simulation -Fresnel reflection